 A Peasant Smoking at a Cottage Door by the great English artist Thomas Gainsborough is showcased at the Timken and featured alongside the View of Volterra by Jean-Baptiste-Camille Corot from the museum's permanent collection.timkenmuseum.org

 Best access to the Park and West End attractions is via Park Boulevard.
-Trams run daily 9am-6pm from parking areas at Inspiration Point, on Pan American Plaza, and behind the Hall of Champions.
+Tram hours have been extended and run daily from parking areas at Inspiration Point, on Pan American Plaza and behind the Hall of Champions.
 Hours of operation are Monday 9am-6pm; Tuesday, Wednesday, Sunday 9am-10pm; Thursday, Friday, Saturday 9am-11p.m.

 If you're coming by car, use Park Boulevard to avoid Cabrillo Bridge, which is closed to automobiles during renovation.
 If you're coming by foot or bicycle, the bridge is still a good option.